temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

 ### Introduction

-In this tutorial, you'll build an email drip campaign and a subscription web application using Temporal and Java.
+In this tutorial, you'll build an email drip campaign and a subscription web application in Java.
-You'll create a web server using the Spring Boot framework to handle requests and use Temporal Workflows, Activities, and Queries to build the core of the application.
+You'll create a web server using the [Spring Boot](https://spring.io/projects/spring-boot) framework to handle requests and use Temporal Workflows, Activities, and Queries to build the core of the application.
 Your web server will handle requests from the end user and interact with a Temporal Workflow to manage the email subscription process.
 Since you're building the business logic with Temporal's Workflows and Activities, you'll be able to use Temporal to manage each subscription rather than relying on a separate database or Task Queue.
 This reduces the complexity of the code you have to write and support.